 I was on duty at Suffield this weekend, so I had some time to kill while overseeing students in detention.
 I made the best of it by catching up on picture sifting, and I'm proud to say that I'm all caught up with pictures from March (since our Hawaii trip), April, and May (through the 18th).

 There are a ton of pictures; here are just a few of the things we've been up to:(more)

 Suffield Academy has just begun their spring break, and we're getting ready to go to Hawaii!
 I figured we should catch up on the pictures from 2012 before we take a bunch of new ones on vacation.

 This batch includes:

-Evan's first birthday party
+Evan's first birthday party (and his actual birthday)